MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 ![Labeled Rectangle in View2D](images/tutorials/dataobjects/contours/Ex6_9.png "Labeled Rectangle in View2D")

 {{<alert class="info" caption="Extra Infos">}}
-The *Length* attribute in the context of rectangles represents the perimeter of the rectangle, calculated as *2a + 2b*, where *a* and *b* are the lengths of the two sides of the rectangle.
+The *Length* in the context of rectangles represents the perimeter of the rectangle, calculated as *2a + 2b*, where *a* and *b* are the lengths of the two sides of the rectangle.
 {{</alert>}}

 You will find a lot more information in the `CSOInfo` module for your rectangles.
 The exact meaning of the values for each type of CSO is explained in the table below.